Scuba Diving Courses

-When divers socialise and the talk turns to big, high-adventure dives, you can count on deep diving to come up.
-Take the challenge and add some depth to your diving adventures!
+When scuba divers socialise and the talk turns to big, high-adventure dives, you can count on deep diving to come up.
+Take the challenge and add some depth to your underwater adventures!

 Picture this scenariuon: you and our buddy jump in to better than 30 metres of viz. in the waters surrounding a deep water submerged pinnacle and descend through schools of unicornfish and surgeonfish to a ledge near 35 metres.
 You are both trained in deep diving.